Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 Key points:

-1. The `source_files` should contain the macro definition files, which are the files that contains the macro defininations like:
+1. The `source_files` should contain the macro definition files, which are the files that contains the macro definitions like:

    ```swift
    @freestanding(expression)